hartwigmedical/hmftools/pave/README.md

-only_canonical | Only annotate impacts on canonical transcripts read_pass_only | Only process passing variants write_pass_only | Only write passing variants write_transcript_csv | Write a detailed CSV file for each impacted transcript
+only_canonical | Only annotate impacts on canonical transcripts read_pass_only | Only process passing variants write_pass_only | Only write passing variants write_transcript_data | Write a detailed TSV file for each impacted transcript

 ```
 java -jar pave.jar